davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 ## OVERVIEW
 The admin dashboard at Yaspa is a crucial B2B communication tool, documenting data on open banking transactions.

-With a growing list of complaints, and new features being planned, there was a need to improve the dashboard with scalability in mind.
-Originally designed by the development team, the dashboard was built with only a few UX patterns in mind, which were based on assumption and never tested.
+With a growing list of complaints, and upcoming new features, there was a need to improve the dashboard with scalability in mind.
+The dashboard was originally built with only a few UX patterns in mind, which were based on assumption and never tested.
 As features have been added, so has the number of issues requiring short term fixes.
 Being a crucial stage in securing new contracts, improving the dashboard would also bring a welcomed update to sales collateral.

 I was brought on board to tackle this redesign.
 I was the only designer on the project, working alongside a product manager, business analyst, data scientist, three front end developers and two testers.
 With further input from several other stakeholders.